mahdipakravan-dev/macore/README.md

     viewConfig ,  // config OR {} OR Null(if you not need view)
     sessionConfig , // config OR {} OR Null(if you not need session)
     cookieConfig , // config OR {} OR Null(if you not need cookie)
-    true // MongoConnection => true OR false
+    true // MongoConnection => true OR false ,
-  )
+    MultiLingualConfig // config OR Null (if you not need i18Next[MultiLingual]) )
 ```
 * 3 - Your <b>Macore</b> App Configured !